ardeora-cmu/Project5/README.md

 ```

 Remove a local directory of Java classes that may contain Java packages.
 Typically, the code in temperature_classes is already compiled and exists
 in a directory that corresponds to Java package names.
+This is standard Linux.

 ```
 $rm -r temperature_classes
 ```

 Create a directory for Java classes.
+This is standard Linux.

 ```
 $mkdir temperature_classes